Base sizes for finite linear groups with solvable stabilisers: Introduction

 \begin{Prob} Let $S$ be a solvable subgroup of a finite group $G$ with trivial solvable radical.
 Do there always exist five conjugates of $S$ whose intersection is trivial? \end{Prob}

-As we mentioned above, since the stabiliser of $Sg$ in $G$ is $S^g$ for $g \in G$, the existence of five conjugates of $S$ whose intersection is trivial is equivalent to the statement that $b_S(G)\le 5.$ The number of conjugates of a subgroup with certain property one needs to obtain a normal subgroup in the intersection often provides useful information.
+As we mentioned above, since the stabiliser of $Sg$ in $G$ is $S^g$ for $g \in G$, the existence of five conjugates of $S$ whose intersection is trivial is equivalent to the statement that $b_S(G)\le 5.$ Given a subgroup with a certain property, the minimal number of conjugates one needs to obtain (by intersecting) a normal subgroup often provides useful information.
 In particular, as we discuss below, it gives an estimate on the index of such a normal subgroup.
-In a pioneering work \cite{passman} in 1966, Passman proves that for a Sylow $p$-subgroup $P$ of a $p$-solvable finite group $G$ there exist $x,y \in G$ such that $P \cap P^x \cap P^y = O_p(G)$ where $O_p(G)$ is the unique maximal normal $p$-subgroup of $G$.
-In 1966, Zenkov \cite{ZenP} extended this result to an arbitrary finite group $G.$ Similar results are achieved by Zenkov \cite{Zen93}, Vdovin \cite{vdovinReg} and Dolfi \cite{dolfi} for solvable Hall $\pi$-subgroups of a $\pi$-solvable group $G$.
+For example, in a pioneering work from 1966, Passman \cite{passman} proves that for a Sylow $p$-subgroup $P$ of a $p$-solvable finite group $G$ there exist $x,y \in G$ such that $P \cap P^x \cap P^y = O_p(G)$ where $O_p(G)$ is the unique maximal normal $p$-subgroup of $G$.
+In later work, Zenkov \cite{ZenP} extended this result to an arbitrary finite group $G.$ Similar results are achieved by Zenkov \cite{Zen93}, Vdovin \cite{vdovinReg} and Dolfi \cite{dolfi} for solvable Hall $\pi$-subgroups of a $\pi$-solvable group $G$.
 We use the following well known result of Zenkov in our proofs on multiple occasions.